 Individuals with brain injuries often experience various cognitive, physical, and emotional impairments that can significantly impact their ability to work or maintain employment.
 Cognitive deficits, such as difficulties with memory, attention, problem-solving, and executive functioning, can impede an individual’s capacity to effectively process information, prioritize tasks, and make decisions.
 Additionally, physical symptoms, including impaired motor skills, fatigue, and chronic pain, may hinder their ability to perform job-related tasks or withstand the demands of a full-time work schedule.

-Many individuals who suffer serious brain injuries end up relying on long-term disability benefits and unfortunately – a lifetime of trying to prove their invisible injury to their disability insurance carrier.
+Many individuals who suffer serious brain injuries end up relying on long-term disability benefits and, unfortunately – a lifetime of trying to prove their invisible injury to their disability insurance carrier.
 Individuals with brain trauma are often met with resistance from their disability carrier since brain injuries are often seen as “the invisible injury” because there are typically no signs of injury to the naked eye.
-On the outside, someone may look perfectly normal and healthy, but on the inside things are very different.
+On the outside, someone may look perfectly normal and healthy, but on the inside, things are very different.

-If you have been denied your long-term disability benefits you have the right to your own long-term disability lawyer.
+If you have been denied your long-term disability benefits, you have the right to have your own long-term disability lawyer.
 Lalande Disability Lawyers has been representing disability claimants for decades and have the experience you need to help overturn your disability benefit denial.
 Call us today at 1-844-434-7224 for your FREE CONSULTATION or alternatively, send us a message through our website and we will be happy to get right back to you and schedule your FREE CONSULTATION and explain your legal rights to you, and what remedy you may be entitled to.
-Remember – if we work together, we will NEVER ask for money upfront, under any circumstances.
+Remember – if we work together, we will NEVER ask for money upfront under any circumstances.
 Our brain trauma disability lawyers only get paid – if you get paid.

 Your disability insurance company may try to convince you to appeal your denied disability claim through their internal system, but many claimants will discover that this process is ineffective and a waste of valuable time that simply delays your benefit payment.